 Barn to Ark in Port Austin

-In June 2015 artist Scott Hocking came to Port Austin at the encouragement of former Port Austin native Jim Boyle to start a series of 10 projects around Port Austin.
+In June 2015 artist Scott Hocking came to Port Austin at the encouragement of former Port Austin native Jim Boyle.
+They wanted to start a series of 10 projects around Port Austin.
 Finding an 1800’s barn south of Oak Beach, he transformed the structure into a larger than life form entitled “Emergency Ark”.
 The looming work denotes sanctuary and safety and took five months to construct.
 This represented another destination piece from a local project called 10 barns in 10 years.
-An effort to create works of art on barns that art and sculpture enthusiasts can travel about Huron country to view.
+This offers and ongoing exposition of “art on barns” that enthusiasts can travel about Huron country to view.

 The Community Expands Beyond Port Austin

 Efforts to make Port Austin a unique and welcoming destination seem to be paying off.
-The Detroit News ran an article over the 2018 Labor Day weekend that noted that Port Austin has become an “Artistic Beacon” of the region This series of investments by the Upper Thumb community, such as the nearby White Church Gallery, looks to have paid off with more visitors trekking up M-53 for a day trip or for a beachfront cottage for the entire summer.
+The Detroit News ran an article in 2018 that noted that Port Austin has become an “Artistic Beacon” of the region.
+This series of investments by the Upper Thumb community, such as the nearby White Church Gallery, and more recently The Cove in Port Austin, looks to have resulted in more visitors trekking up M-53 for a day trip or for a beachfront cottage for the entire summer.